tejucax/practice-tejucax/README.md

 5. Commit code to local repository
 6. Push code repository to remove Github repository (Need create a Github repository)
 7. Update Readme on Github and commit.
 8. Synchronize latest code on local.
+(Updated)

 # Requirements